carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-09-06-Week2-CarolRamsey.md

 **1. What did you do this past week?**

-I tried out a few oraganization apps to track my assignments and ended up in Excel because all the functionality I need is priority, date and links, with filter and sort.
+I tried out a few oraganization apps to track my assignments and ended up in Excel.
+All the functionality I need is priority, date and links, with filter and sort.
 I created a burn down for the semester because I'm a dork and I like to see visible progress.
-Someone should write a college-based gamified organizer so I can see fireworks when I finish a big project.
+Someone should write a gamified college organizer so I can see fireworks when I finish a big project.
 The down side of being organized is that I better understand just how much work I have to do and I wonder if I will see my kids before Christmas.

 I'm enjoying the class.
 The class has a good balance of lecture, code samples and discussion.
 I like that Dr. Fraij calls on people by name because it will keep me honest on days when I'm less focused.
 I like the emphasis on optimization.
 It adds a layer to the puzzle that is interesting and valuable.